johanna-kirsch/rest/README.md

   - a Postman collection with sample requests for manual testing

 ## How to run this application
-1. install JKD 15 and JUnit 5
-2. compile and run the 'rest.Application' class's main method
+1. compile and run the 'rest.Application' class's main method
-3. import the postman collection and run the provided requests or create your own
+2. import the postman collection and run the provided requests or create your own